Home About Basics Casts Theory Verification

 · Normal air drag has been verified with the falling horizontal

 line experiment.
-Experimental data of normal drag versus Reynolds number have
+Experimental data of normal drag versus Reynolds number has

 · The modeling of axial drag, however, is considered as the only